themue/site.themue.dev/content/post/2021-bowmore-15yo.md

 ### Nose

-The Bowmore 15yo pleases the nose with very pleasant salty sea notes, which make the location of the distillery clear.
+The **Bowmore 15 yo** pleases the nose with very pleasant salty sea notes, which make the location of the distillery clear.
 A nice freshness, plus some smoke from the houses near the coast are reflected in the aroma.
 Everything is rounded off by the beautiful notes of sherry.

 ### Taste

-On the palate, the Bowmore surprises with a nice sweetness on the tip of the tongue.
+On the palate, the **Bowmore** surprises with a nice sweetness on the tip of the tongue.
 This continues to be accompanied by smoke and, in this case, a strong sherry.
 But the oak of the barrels can also be found.
 Pungency and spice, on the other hand, are only slight.